By Dylan Shulman By Dylan Shulman | February 24, 2022 | Lifestyle Hotels For A Staycation

 Rosewood Washington, DC

-Featuring 55 rooms, including 12 suites and six townhouses, this hotel juxtaposes its classic, brownstone architecture with modern art and furniture.
-Here, the old and new harmonize everywhere with traditional pewter and gold, antique parquet flooring and Hermès leather.
-If you work up an appetite exploring the property, world famous chef Wolfgang Puck heads CUT, the Beverly Hills steakhouse nationally renowned for its vegetable and seafood-centric menu.
+Featuring 57 rooms, including 12 suites and eight townhouses, this hotel juxtaposes its classic brownstone architecture with modern art and furniture.
+Here, the old and new harmonize everywhere with traditional pewter, gold, antique parquet flooring and Hermès leather.
+If you work up an appetite exploring the property, world-famous chef Wolfgang Puck heads CUT, the Beverly Hills steakhouse nationally renowned for its vegetable and seafood-centric menu.
 1050 31st St. NW, 202.617.2400, rosewoodhotels.com/washington-dc

 The St. Regis Washington, DC

 Upon entering The St. Regis, guests are welcomed with posh Florentine gold ceilings and sparkling two-tiered crystal chandeliers, immediately immersing each visitor in grandeur.
-Upstairs, the Presidential Suite awaits with 2,510 square feet of lavish accommodations, styled by acclaimed Myron Wolman Designs, with two bedrooms, an office, living room and butler service to wait on your every whim.
+Upstairs, the Presidential Suite awaits with 2,510 square feet of lavish accommodations, styled by acclaimed Myron Wolman Designs, with one bedroom, an office, a living room and butler service to wait on your every whim.
 923 Black Lives Matter Plaza NW, 202.638.2626, marriott.com

 The Watergate Hotel

-This controversial hotel made notorious by the 1972 scandal has since had a reclamatory revival.
-Fusing together state-of-the-art facilities with modern design and Potomac River views, The Watergate Hotel owns its storied past through the Scandalous Igloos experience.
+This controversial hotel, made notorious by the 1972 scandal, has since had a reclamatory revival.
+Fusing state-of-the-art facilities with modern design and Potomac River views, The Watergate Hotel owns its storied past through the Scandalous Igloos experience.
 These 12-foot heated domes feature iconic moments from the 70s in a clash between the new and the vintage, complete with reinvented classic cocktails.
 2650 Virginia Ave.
 NW, 844.617.1972, thewatergatehotel.com

 Willard Intercontinental Washington, DC

-In 1818, a set of row houses were first leased as a hotel, and after 200 years and countless remodels, you can now become a part of that history by booking a room in this storied building.
-Flanked by the brasserie Café du Parc, serving authentic contemporary takes on French dishes, the stay also boasts a full multimedia studio, with podcasting and TV recording booth, in the courtyard.
+In 1818, a set of row houses was first leased as a hotel, and after 200 years and countless remodels, you can now become a part of that history by booking a room in this storied building.
+Flanked by the brasserie Café du Parc, serving authentic contemporary takes on French dishes, the stay also boasts a full multimedia studio with podcasting and a TV recording booth.
 1401 Pennsylvania Ave.
 NW, 202-628-9100, washington.intercontinental.com

 Photography by: Courtesy of Fairmont Washington, DC, Georgetown